-- It is the responsibility of the vehicle owner to renew the permit in good time - this can take up to 14 days.
+- It is the responsibility of the vehicle owner to renew the permit in good time - we aim to process the application within 10 working days.

-- The permit will be valid for up to 2 years.
+- The permit will be valid for up to two years.

 - The granting of a permit does not guarantee that a space will be available.
 Parking is only allowed in the Zone displayed on your permit.
 The permit only entitles you to park in Resident Permit Holders Areas / Bays.

 - When changing your vehicle it will be necessary for you to apply for a New and Temporary Permit.
 A charge may be made for a duplicate permit if it is lost or stolen or not returned on a change request.